Filmmaking Resources: The ULTIMATE List

 8. Prolost Blog

 This is a personal blog run by Stu Maschwitz.
-Here, he posts his latest videos and edits.
-He tests the latest equipment in the industry and discusses it.
 It’s a great personal take on the industry and you’ll come to trust his take on what the best filmmaking tools around are.
+For example, he tests the latest equipment in the industry and discusses it.
 Sometimes in such a big industry, with so many different paths for every element, having a personal touch can help you see the wood through the trees.

-Stu also posts tutorials on his page, particularly helpful if you are looking to get into the editing/ post-production side of filmmaking.
+Stu also posts tutorials on his page, particularly helpful if you are looking to get into the editing/ post-production side of the industry.

 Top 10 Filmmaking YouTube Channels:

-There are a large amount of channels, all of which cover different things.
+There are a lot of channels out there.
 Some are dedicated to analysing themes and characters, some are more focused on the specific aspects of the filmmaking process, such as screenwriting, editing or sound design.
 Whatever their intention these YouTube channels are fast becoming one of the best filmmaking tools out there – insightful and intelligent reflections on the craft that enlighten and broaden your critical thinking and understanding.

 Such channels include: